 - ENHANCED CLEANING PROCEDURES - Enhanced and frequent cleaning of high-touch surfaces in public areas (including counters, handrails, elevator buttons, seating, doors and other such surfaces).
 The procedures include use of electrostatic sprayers to disinfect large surface areas.

 - SOCIAL DISTANCING – Keeping your distance from others outside of your travel group is still a good practice to promote health and safety.
-Watch for social distancing markers and signs in passenger queuing areas, including ticket counter lines, security screening, gate areas, restaurants and jet bridges.
+Watch for social distancing markers and signs in the airport.
 The airport is very busy again, so social distancing may be difficult at times.
 Please be aware of your surroundings, and respectful of others, and distance yourself from others outside of your travel group when possible.

 - PLASTIC SHIELDS - Acrylic “sneeze guard” shields are in use at the Guest Services desk in Baggage Claim.

 - EDUCATION - Signage, overhead announcements and other communication strategies are in place to help all guests maneuver the travel journey as safely as possible.